Donald Trump Donates Salary To National Parks Service: His Latest Gesture In A Long History Of Generosity

 Those who had doubted Donald Trump’s campaign trail promise to donate his presidential salary are in for quite the shock.
 On Monday, White House spokesman Sean Spicer announced that President Trump would be donating “every penny” of his salary to the National Parks Service, USA Today reports.
 Spicer made the announcement with a pomp and flourish that Trump would appreciate, presenting a giant check to Secretary of the Interior, Ryan Zinke, and the superintendent of the Harpers Ferry National Historical Park, Tyrone Brandyburg.
 The amount on the Trump-signed check is $78,333.32, which is the exact sum he has been paid since taking office on January 20.

 The Harpers Ferry National Historical Park is located in West Virginia and is home to hiking trails, historic trades workshops, and presentations about the park’s cultural and natural resources, according to its website.
 Both Brandyburg and Interior Secretary Zinke accepted the check graciously, with Zinke remarking, “I am thrilled at the president’s decision to donate the check.”
-Zinke stated that the money would be used to rebuild infrastructure on America’s battlefields, adding, “We’re about $100 million or $229 million behind in deferred maintenance on our battlefields alone,” according to USA Today.
+He stated that the money would be used to rebuild infrastructure on America’s battlefields, adding, “We’re about $100 million or $229 million behind in deferred maintenance on our battlefields alone,” according to USA Today.
 The National Parks Service was established in 1916 and aims to safeguard America’s national parks and preserve local history, according to its website.

 Zinke’s plan is in line with President Trump’s stated intention to invest more money in deferred maintenance projects and to spend less federal dollars on major land acquisitions, reports USA Today.
 This plan includes a proposed budget cut of 11.7 percent to the Department of Interior, which encompasses the National Parks Service.
 According to NBC News, Donald Trump faced criticism from Sierra Club Executive Director Michael Brune, who called the donation a “sad consolation prize” in light of the proposed budget cuts, which may affect the parks.